crcdng/tezos_statz/README.md

 ## STATUS

-**Working** the app is working again with the new TzPro API
+**Rewrite completed** the app is working with the new TzPro API, rewritten in lightweight clean architecture and tested

 ## TODO

-- additional unit tests
 - add widget tests
 - add integration test
 - test on mobile

-- better error handling
+- better error ui
+- add  description to ServerException()
 - check remaining TODO markers

-- transaction handling (currently limited to 100)
+- improve transaction handling (currently limited to 100)
 - add a detail view for a transaction

 - refactor SharedPreferences in main into LocalStorage
 - improve / expand the color theme
 - add .tez domain support
 - support originated addresses (KT1)

 - add statistics (view)

 ## DONE

 Version 1.0
+"minimal prototype"

 - create a minimal implementation, model-free (just functions) 🤯
 - pull to refresh